 1. Ang bilis ng tren!

 It might be a norm for countries like Singapore, Hong Kong and Taiwan.
-But coming from the Philippines, where our trains alone have yet to see the light of day, it’s certainly like being young Lewis of Stephen John Anderson’s Meet the Robinsons!
+But coming from the Philippines, where our train system is still far from the most modern, it’s certainly like being young Lewis of Stephen John Anderson’s Meet the Robinsons!